Summary Of Significant Accounting Policies

-Maintenance rights assets are recognized when we acquire aircraft subject to existing leases, primarily as a result of the ILFC Transaction.
-These intangible assets represent the contractual right to receive the aircraft in a specified maintenance condition at the end of the lease under EOL contracts, or our right to receive the aircraft in better maintenance condition due to our obligation to contribute towards the cost of the maintenance events performed by the lessee either through reimbursement of maintenance deposit rents held under MR contracts, or through a lessor contribution to the lessee.
+Maintenance rights intangible assets are recognized when we acquire aircraft subject to existing leases, primarily as a result of the ILFC Transaction.
+These intangible assets represent the contractual right to receive the aircraft in a specified maintenance condition at the end of the lease (EOL contracts) or our right to receive an aircraft in better maintenance condition due to our obligation to contribute towards the cost of the maintenance events performed by the lessee either through reimbursement of maintenance deposit rents held (MR contracts), or through a lessor contribution to the lessee.

 Lease premium assets represent the value of an acquired lease where the contractual rental payments are above the market rate.
 We amortize the lease premium assets on a straight-line basis over the term of the lease as a reduction of lease revenue in our Consolidated Income Statements.

 Other definite-lived intangible assets primarily consist of customer relationships recorded at fair value on the Closing Date as a result of the ILFC Transaction.
-These intangible assets are amortized over the period during which we expect to derive economic benefits from such assets.
+These intangible assets are amortized over the period which we expect to derive economic benefits from such assets.
 The amortization expense is recorded in depreciation and amortization in our Consolidated Income Statements.
-We evaluate all definite-lived intangible assets for impairment when events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.
+We evaluate all definite‑lived intangible assets for impairment when events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.

-Other assets consist of debt issuance costs, lease incentives, investments, notes receivable, operating lease ROU assets, derivative assets, other tangible fixed assets, straight-line rents, prepaid expenses and other receivables.
+Other assets consist of inventory, notes receivables, investments, derivative financial instruments, lease incentives, other tangible fixed assets, and straight-line rents, prepaid expenses and other receivables.

-Notes receivable represent amounts advanced in the normal course of our operations and also arise from the restructuring and deferral of trade receivables from lessees experiencing financial difficulties.
-An allowance for credit losses on notes receivable is established when the risk of non-recovery is probable.
-The assessment of the risk of non-recovery where lessees are experiencing financial difficulties is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of the debtor and the economic conditions persisting in the debtor’s operating environment.
+Notes receivables represent amounts advanced in the normal course of our operations and also arise from the restructuring and deferral of trade receivables from lessees experiencing financial difficulties.
+An allowance for credit losses on notes receivables is established when the risk of non‑recovery is probable.
+The assessment of the risk of non‑recovery where lessees are experiencing financial difficulties is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of the debtor and the economic conditions persisting in the debtor’s operating environment.
 The note receivable as a result of the ALS Transaction was recorded at fair value and was subsequently measured at amortized cost using the retrospective effective interest method.

 Derivative financial instruments